- Available in 4 different AMO Length (48", 54", 62" 68")

 So for the price, you really got something great with this complete package and you won't need anything else to get you going for a long time ahead.

 Buying Your First Bow

 Buying a bow is easy but buying a good one that suits you well requires some prior knowledge on the subject which will greatly affect how you will perceive archery as your new hobby.

-First, if you are totally new to archery, that you don't know much and that you are lost when reading terms like a one-piece, two-piece, and three-piece recurve bows, go ahead and read our post about what is a recurve bow first and come back here after.
+First, if you are totally new to archery, that you don't know much and that you are lost when reading terms like a one-piece, two-piece, and three-piece recurve bows, go ahead and read our post about What is Best Recurve bow for beginners first and come back hereafter.
 Otherwise, continue your reading.